“Wow, congratulations on your article, I am proud of you!” – Karolina Kokosz.

 - Northern Irishman in Poland – Hotel Noclegi Rekord in Starogard Gdański

 - Following my feature in the newspaper and the huge response on my Facebook Page, I have decided to visit Starogard Gdański again, for one last time.
 I missed out on some sights the first time – especially the Brewery – Browar Kociewski, the Kazimerz Deyna mural, Cafe Anka and the famous prison (Areszt Śledczy w Starogardzie Gdańskim).
-I thank my readers from Starogard for these extra tips, but not my false friend Ola for her tips on her town – I will be back to visit and see the sights.
+I thank my readers from Starogard for these extra tips – I will be back to visit and see the sights.
 If you are keen to meet up with me on my return, just follow and like me on Facebook or email me (jonny (at) dontstopliving (dot) net)and look out for my revisit.

 - Thank you and Dziękuję bardzo to everyone I met in this town, and those who enjoyed my stories on Starogard Gdański.
 Without my visits to places like this, my travels would never fulfill my dreams.